 The pain can be so intense that it becomes impossible to walk, put socks on, or even lay a sheet over the affected joint.

-Gout appears to be becoming more common; from the late 1970s to the mid-1990s, prevalence has doubled in the U.S.
+Gout appears to be becoming more common; from the late 1970s to the mid-1990s, prevalence has

 One factor behind this is likely to be rising obesity rates.
 This might be because obesity increases the risk of high blood pressure, and some drugs that people take to manage hypertension (diuretics) increase the risk of gout.